run-ai/docs/docs/admin/runai-setup/self-hosted/ocp/additional-clusters.md

 ## Installation

-Create a new cluster,
+Create a new cluster, then:

-* Select target platform `OpenShift`
+* Select a target platform `OpenShift`
-* Select Cluster location `Remote to Control Plane`.
+* Select a Cluster location `Remote to Control Plane`.
 * You must enter a very specific cluster URL with the format `https://runai.apps.<BASE_DOMAIN>`.
 To get the base Domain run `oc get dns cluster -oyaml | grep baseDomain`
 * Ignore the instructions on creating a secret.